oci-hpc/oci-openfoam-workshop/README.md

 	<p></p>
 </details>

 2. Establish a port mapping from port 5901 on your local machine to port 5901 on the remote host.
-You can f
 <details>
 	<summary>Unix-based OS</summary>
 	<p></p>